mattcarabine/cb-swagger/src/analytics-links/extensions/spring/put_link/http-request.md

        --data-urlencode "clientKey=$(cat ./cert/client.key)"
 ```

+NOTE: The `scope` value is wrapped in single quotes to escape the backticks.
-NOTE: The `certificate`, `clientCertificate`, and `clientKey` parameters use command substitution with the `cat` command to return the _content_ of the referenced files.
+The `certificate`, `clientCertificate`, and `clientKey` parameters use command substitution with the `cat` command to return the _content_ of the referenced files.
 The content of these files is then URL-encoded to escape any special characters.